barotto/IBMulator/README.md

 controllers in your system: the first one will be joystick A, the second one joystick B, and any subsequent controller will be ignored.

-The axes and buttons mapping can be specified in the [gameport] section of the ini file.
+The axes and buttons mapping can be specified in the `keymap.map` file.

 ### Emulation speed adjustments

-The entire machine emulation speed can be altered with CTRL+F11 (slow down) and CTRL+F12 (speed up).
+The entire machine's emulation speed can be altered with CTRL+F11 (slow down) and CTRL+F12 (speed up).
 This is equivalent to warping time and it can go as low as 0.01% and as high as 500% the normal speed.

 An indicator in the upper right corner of the screen will show the current speed when different from 100%.
 When the indicator is shown, video rendering will be